xinyee20/tp/docs/DeveloperGuide.md

 At the start of the semester, many students may appeal to enter the tutorial group, swap tutorial groups or even drop out of the module.
 These changes may give tutors administrative burden as the tutors may have to spend extra effort to keep track of the student intake changes relating to their tutorial groups.

-Importantly, students will need to be allocated to unique tutorial groups; no student can be enrolled into more than one tutorial group for the semester.
+Importantly, students have to be allocated to unique tutorial groups; no student can be enrolled into more than one tutorial group for the semester.
 Hence, it is necessary to have `StudentManager` to be in charge of doing that.